Manisha11sep/graphql-mini/README.md

 #### Instructions
 - `yarn add express express-graphql body-parser axios cors`
-  - `express-graphql` is server middleware
+  - `express-graphql` is server middleware which provides functions to interact with the GraphQL query language in JavaScript